Port Adelaide Football Club: Adelaide

 Port Adelaide has a fierce rivalry with fellow South Australian AFL team Adelaide.
 Matches between the two teams are known as the 'Showdown'.
 The rivalry between Adelaide and Port Adelaide is often considered to be among the best rivalries in the Australian Football League, with Malcolm Blight, Australian Football Hall of Fame Legend, stating in 2009 that "there is no doubt it is the greatest rivalry in football".
 The Showdown rivalry also significantly draws upon the bitter, winner take all, competition for the two South Australian licences to join the AFL in the 1980s and early 1990s.
+As of 2026, there have been 60 Showdown matches contested; Port Adelaide have won 29 matches and Adelaide have won 31.

 Brisbane Lions

 This rivalry dates back to 1997, the inaugural season of Port Adelaide and the newly merged Brisbane Lions.
 In their early days, the two clubs had multiple close encounters, with a draw in two of their first three meetings.
-In the early 2000s, the rivalry reached its peak as the two clubs would be the most dominant of the era, meeting in multiple finals and consistently finishing at the top of the ladder from 2001 to 2004.
+The two clubs would be the most dominant of the early 2000s, meeting in multiple finals and consistently finishing at the top of the ladder from 2001 to 2004.
 Notable encounters include a Round 22 match in 2002 to determine the minor premiership that year, which Port Adelaide won by a single goal, and a Round 17 match in 2003 with 7 lead changes in the final quarter, which Port Adelaide won by a point.
 The rivalry culminated with the 2004 AFL Grand Final, where Port Adelaide defeated Brisbane to win their first premiership, ending Brisbane's chance to win a record-tying fourth consecutive premiership.
-The rivalry has since simmered down.